 • Equipment: Cheese presses.

-• Process: Cheese is aged under controlled conditions to develop flavor and texture.
+• Process: Cheese is ripened under conditions out of control to facilitate the flavor and texture of the cheese.

 Cooling and Packaging

-• Process: Cheese is cooled and packed to maintain quality and extend shelf life.
+• Process: Cheese is therefore cooled and packed to ensure it is fresh and has a longer shelf life after being sold to customer.

 Summary of Cheese Processing